 Privacy Policy

-This is the privacy policy for toody, a mood tracker for iOS made by Lennard Behrends ("we" / "us"). toody is built around a simple promise: your mood data stays yours.
+This is the privacy policy for toody, a mood journal for iOS made by Lennard Behrends ("we" / "us"). toody is built around a simple promise: your mood data stays yours.

 For the standardized Apple disclosure format, see the Privacy section of toody's App Store listing — it summarises the same information in Apple's "privacy nutrition label" format.